SmoothL/DDR_test/README.md

-# Deep Dimension Reduction for Supervised Representation Learning
+# Toward Understanding  Supervised Representation Learning with RKHS and GAN

-This repository is the demo implementation of [Deep Dimension Reduction for Supervised Representation Learning].
+This repository is the demo implementation of [novel supervised representation learning approach (NSRL)].

 ## Requirements